kubernetes-sigs/gateway-api/geps/gep-3440/index.md

 ### Traefik
-1. **Retry Conditions**: Traefik allows for retries based on HTTP-level conditions (e.g., connection errors and certain HTTP status codes like 500, 502, 503, and 504), but it does not natively interpret specific gRPC error codes like `UNAVAILABLE` or `DEADLINE_EXCEEDED`.
+1. **Retry Conditions**: Traefik allows for retries based on HTTP-level conditions (e.g., connection errors and certain HTTP status codes like 500, 502, 503, and 504), but it does not natively interpret specific gRPC status codes like `UNAVAILABLE` or `DEADLINE_EXCEEDED`.
 This means that, while Traefik can retry requests on common HTTP errors that might represent temporary issues, it lacks the ability to directly handle and retry based on gRPC-specific error codes, limiting its alignment with the GEP’s requirement for granular gRPC error handling.